openvinotoolkit/training_extensions/docs/source/guide/explanation/algorithms/object_detection/object_detection.rst

 In the table below the test mAP on some academic datasets using our :ref:`supervised pipeline <od_supervised_pipeline>` is presented.

-For `COCO <https://cocodataset.org/#home>`__ dataset the accuracy of pretrained weights was shown.
+For `COCO <https://cocodataset.org/#home>`__ dataset the accuracy of pretrained weights is shown.
 That means that weights are undertrained for COCO dataset and don't achieve the best result.
 That is because the purpose of pretrained models is to learn basic features from a such large and diverse dataset as COCO and to use these weights to get good results for other custom datasets right from the start.

 The results on `Pascal VOC <http://host.robots.ox.ac.uk/pascal/VOC/voc2012/>`_,  `BCCD <https://public.roboflow.com/object-detection/bccd/3>`_, `MinneApple <https://rsn.umn.edu/projects/orchard-monitoring/minneapple>`_ and `WGISD <https://github.com/thsant/wgisd>`_  were obtained on our templates without any changes.